noqcks/google-oidc-kubernetes/README.md

   -n kube-system
 ```

+**NOTE**: Make sure to append your intermediate cert `/Users/noqcks/.acme.sh/*.example.org_ecc/ca.cer` with your domain certs (`/Users/noqcks/.acme.sh/*.example.org_ecc/*.example.org.cer`).

-Now back to the manifests, you can use kontemplate to see the output in YAML.
+Now back to the manifests for the OIDC Proxy, you can use kontemplate to see the output in YAML.

 ```
 kontemplate template cluster.yaml -i oidc-proxy-dashboard